IBM-Cloud/docs/services/mobileaccess/custom-auth-android.md

 {: #custom-android-testing}
 After the client SDK is initialized and a custom AuthenticationListener is registered, you can start making requests to your mobile back-end application.

-### Before you begin
+### Before you test
 {: #custom-android-testing-before}
 You must have an application that was created with the {{site.data.keyword.mobilefirstbp}} boilerplate and have a resource that is protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.

 1. Send a request to the protected endpoint (`{applicationRoute}/protected`) of your mobile back-end application from your browser, for example `http://my-mobile-backend.mybluemix.net/protected`.
+For information on obtaining the `{applicationRoute}` value, see   [Before you begin](#before-you-begin).

 1. The `/protected` endpoint of a mobile back-end application that is created with the {{site.data.keyword.mobilefirstbp}} boilerplate is protected with {{site.data.keyword.amashort}}.
 The endpoint can  be accessed by only mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, an `Unauthorized` message displays in your  browser.

-1. Use your Android application to make request to the same endpoint.
+1. Use your Android application to make request to the same protected endpoint that includes the `{applicationRoute}`.
 Add the following code after you initialize `BMSClient` and register your custom AuthenticationListener.

 	```Java
 	Request request = new Request("{applicationRoute}/protected", Request.GET);